wbelzak/wbelzak/README.md

-I work on the [Duolingo English Test](https://englishtest.duolingo.com/research) using psychometric and statistical tools.
+I currently work on the [Duolingo English Test](https://englishtest.duolingo.com/research) using psychometric and statistical tools.

 I received my Ph.D. in [Quantitative Psychology](https://quantpsych.unc.edu/) from the University of North Carolina at Chapel Hill in 2021.
 I also received a Master's in Experimental Psychology from the College of William and Mary (2017) and a Bachelor's in Economics from North Carolina State University (2013).